cloudnativelabs/kube-router/docs/user-guide.md

       --iptables-sync-period duration    The delay between iptables rule synchronizations (e.g. '5s', '1m').
 Must be greater than 0. (default 5m0s)
       --ipvs-sync-period duration        The delay between ipvs config synchronizations (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 5m0s)
       --kubeconfig string                Path to kubeconfig file with authorization information (the master location is set by the master flag).
+      --local-services                   Only advertise service VIPs from nodes that have at least one service endpoint pod.
       --masquerade-all                   SNAT all traffic to cluster IP/node port.
       --master string                    The address of the Kubernetes API server (overrides any value in kubeconfig).
       --metrics-path string              Prometheus metrics path (default "/metrics")